AndyObtiva/glimmer-dsl-tk/README.md

 [Tcl/Tk](https://www.tcl.tk/) has evolved into a practical desktop GUI toolkit due to gaining true native widgets on Mac, Windows, and Linux in [Tk version 8.5](https://www.tcl.tk/software/tcltk/8.5.html#:~:text=Highlights%20of%20Tk%208.5&text=Font%20rendering%3A%20Now%20uses%20anti,and%20window%20layout%2C%20and%20more.).

-Additionally, Ruby 3.0 supports truly parallel multi-threading, making both [MRI](https://github.com/ruby/ruby) and [Tk](https://www.tcl.tk/) finally viable for support in [Glimmer](https://github.com/AndyObtiva/glimmer) (Ruby Desktop Development GUI Library).
+Additionally, [Ruby](https://www.ruby-lang.org/en/) 3.0 Ractor (formerly known as [Guilds](https://olivierlacan.com/posts/concurrency-in-ruby-3-with-guilds/)) supports truly parallel multi-threading, making both [MRI](https://github.com/ruby/ruby) and [Tk](https://www.tcl.tk/) finally viable for support in [Glimmer](https://github.com/AndyObtiva/glimmer) (Ruby Desktop Development GUI Library) as an alternative to [JRuby on SWT](https://github.com/AndyObtiva/glimmer-dsl-swt).

+The trade-off is that while [SWT](https://www.eclipse.org/swt/) provides a plethora of high quality reusable widgets for the Enterprise (such as [Nebula](https://www.eclipse.org/nebula/)), [Tk](https://www.tcl.tk/) enables very fast app startup time via [MRI Ruby](https://www.ruby-lang.org/en/).

 [Glimmer](https://github.com/AndyObtiva/glimmer) provides a DSL to enable more productive desktop development in Ruby with:
 - Declarative DSL syntax that visually maps to the GUI widget hierarchy
 - Convention over configuration via smart defaults and automation of low-level details
 - Requiring the least amount of syntax possible to build GUI
+- Bidirectional Data-Binding to declaratively wire and automatically synchronize GUI with Business Models
 - Scaffolding for new custom widgets, apps, and gems
 - Native-Executable packaging on Mac, Windows, and Linux